carpproject/pencil/README.txt

    (/usr/share/scala for example for system wide scala in Ubuntu).
  * TARGET_ANTLR_HOME - antlr home location on the system, where package will be installed (/usr/share/java for example for system wide antlr in Ubuntu).
- * TAREGT_JAR_PREFIX - prefix for jar file installation (/usr/local/share/pencil for example).
+ * TAREGT_PREFIX - prefix for file installation (/usr/local/ by default).

 After the package is built it can be installed as follows:
 % sudo dpkg -i pencil-tools.deb # for deb package